Seafood is not only tasty, it is very healthy

 The preparedness group for the Group consists of:

-The core of the preparedness group comprises of the CEO and Head of Quality and Sustainability.
+The core & responsible of the preparedness group comprises of the CEO and Head of Quality and Sustainability.
 The other members are invited to meetings depending on the items to be discussed – Farming, VAP/ Sales, Fisheries or processing.
 The preparedness group has primary responsibility, both internally and externally, for communications and handling of any relevant challenges/crises.

 Preparedness plans are also drawn up locally.
 All facilities have a local preparedness group if a recall should be necessary.
 The preparedness group consists of persons representing all parts of the operations.